 WHISTLE BLOWER POLICY / VIGIL MECHANISM

-To create enduring value for all stakeholders and ensure the highest level of honestyintegrity and ethical behaviour in all its operations the Company has adopted aGlobal Whistle Blower Policy' for Sun Pharmaceutical Industries Limited (SPIL) andall its subsidiaries in addition to the existing Global Code of Conduct that governs theactions of its employees.
-Further details on vigil mechanism of the Company are providedin the Corporate Governance Report forming part of this report.
+To create enduring value for all stakeholders and ensure the highest level of honestyintegrity and ethical behaviour in all its operations the Company has adopted a GlobalWhistle Blower Policy for Sun Pharmaceutical Industries Limited and all its subsidiariesin addition to the existing Global Code of Conduct that governs the actions of itsemployees.
+Further details on vigil mechanism of the Company are provided in the CorporateGovernance Report forming part of this Report.

-DIRECTORS' RESPONSIBILITY STATEMENT
+DIRECTORS RESPONSIBILITY STATEMENT

-Pursuant to the requirements under Section 134(5) read with Section 134(3)(c) of theAct with respect to Directors' Responsibility Statement it is hereby confirmed that:
+Pursuant to the requirements under Section 134(5) read with Section 134(3)(c) of theAct with respect to Directors Responsibility Statement it is hereby confirmed that:

-b) the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at March 31 2017 and of loss of theCompany for the year ended on that date;
+b) the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at March 31 2020 and of the profit ofthe Company for the year ended on that date;

-c) the Directors have taken proper and sufficient care for the maintenance of adequateaccounting with the provisions of this Act for safeguarding theassets of the Company andfor preventing and detectingfraud and other irregularities;
+c) the Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

 d) the Directors have prepared the annual accounts on a going concern basis;

-e) the Directors have laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operating f) theDirectors have devised proper systems to ensure compliance with the provisions of allapplicable BoardofIndia(Share laws and that suchsystemswereadequateandoperating.
+e) the Directors have laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively; and

 BUSINESS RESPONSIBILITY REPORTING

-|in accordance ||For and on behalf of the Board of Directors || |
+|For and on behalf of the Board of Directors || |

 | ||Israel Makov |